geri-bidaj/Software-Engineering-project/README.md

 # Software-Engineering-project
-This project is about management of a restaurant.
+This project is a management application for a restaurant.